 - Subsidies for communities supported in previous years may be increased or decreased according to the community’s activities, comparisons to the applications submitted by other communities, or the amount of funding that has been allocated.

-- The community has been operating as a registered community for at least three years and carries out regular year-round operations.
+- The community is well established and carries out regular year-round operations.

 - A community that receives an operational subsidy may not receive a special subsidy within a specific field of the arts from the Arts Promotion Centre Finland.

 - Subsidies are generally not awarded for educational activities.

 - Finances for artistic activities (income and expenses) should be listed separately from other operations (such as restaurant operations) and financing.

 - Communities that organise exhibitions and receive significant state funding must show that they no longer charge gallery fees from artists or that they have an acceptable plan for discontinuing these fees.

 - The Arts Promotion Centre Finland requires that communities comply with the Act on Equality between Women and Men (609/1986) and the Non-discrimination Act (1325/2014), as well as other legislative obligations for employers.

 - Mandatory: The community’s audited financial statements (signed) for the previous financial period (annual report, long income statement and balance sheet) and operating plan and budget for the forthcoming year.
 The maximum file size for each attachment is 4Mb.